shams-nahid/My-Daily-AWS-Study/public/Other Services/30 Step Function.md

 - `ErrorEquals`: Array of error names.
 When error occurs, it goes to the exactly same named retry policy.
 - `Next`: Next state machine name
 - `ResultPath`: Determine next state machine input path

+**Best Practices**

+- Specify the timeout for the state machine
+- For larger payload between functions, use `S3`